deanosaurx/project-int/aws/README.md

-# CI/CD GitOps Projet with EKS, Jenkins and ArgoCD.
+# CI/CD GitOps Projet with AWS services

-This project builds a complete Amazon EKS cluster with Terraform the CI will be handled by Jenkins and CD will be handled by ArgoCD.
+This is a CI/CD migration project to AWS

 ![](../app/images/AWS_GitOps.webp)